libvips/libvips/doc/uhdr.md

 if (vips_crop(image, &out, left, top, width, height, NULL))
     return -1;

-// vips_image_get_gainmap() can modify the metadata, so we need to make a
-// unique copy of the image ... you can skip this step if you know your
-// image is already unique
-VipsImage *x;
-if (vips_copy(out, &x, NULL))
-    return -1;
-g_object_unref(out);
-out = x;

 // also crop the gainmap, if there is one
 VipsImage *gainmap;
 if ((gainmap = vips_image_get_gainmap(out))) {
-    // gainmap is not a reference, just a pointer to the ref held by
-    // out.gainmap

     // the gainmap can be smaller than the image, we must scale the
     // crop area
     double hscale = (double) gainmap->Xsize / image->Xsize;